codecats/currency_rss/README.md

 ## Server
-As I mentioned before this command should be run from `currency` directory.
+As I mentioned before this command should be run from `currency` app directory.
 ```bash
 python manage.py runserver
 ```